tjheslin1/Patterdale/docs/configuration.md

 `databases` is a list of the databases the application will connect to.
 Each database definition references probes defined in the `probes` list below, to be executed against that database.
+The optional `metricLabels` field defines a list of metric label and value key-pairs that will be added to every probe for that database.

 Note: The metric label of `database=${databaseName}` will be automatically appended to all _metricLabels_.